+Powerful earthquake strikes Japan, residents flee some coastal areas

-Magnitude 7.6 earthquake strikes Japan, tsunami warning issued
+Magnitude 7.6 earthquake strikes Japan, residents flee some coastal areas

-Japan issues tsunami warning for Ishikawa prefecture after earthquake hits the Noto region.

-A massive earthquake with a preliminary magnitude of 7.6 has hit Ishikawa in central Japan, triggering a tsunami warning and advisories for residents to evacuate and prepare for possible aftershocks.
+Officials in Ishikawa prefecture confirm four fatalities, Kyodo news agency reports, as tens of thousands lose power.

+A powerful earthquake has struck central Japan, killing several people, destroying buildings, knocking out power to tens of thousands of homes and prompting residents in some coastal areas to flee to higher ground.

 Keep readinglist of 4 items